Fractal

 These original coders were not gifted an O/S, a DBMS, or a virtualization layer.
 They had to build apps that solved a problem the quickest way possible without them.
 They built skinny apps, that ran fast, used minimal storage, and optimized hardware.

-Fractal Programming is a way to convert the most complex legacy apps, in a quarter, run them in parallel with the current system, and later, discard it.
+Fractal Computing is a way to convert the most complex legacy apps, in a quarter, run them in parallel with the current system, and later, discard it.

 Sometimes, those guys feeding the pigeons look like they were pretty smart 40 years ago.